VB is growing!

 *Note that not all Artists in the cast are called for every rehearsal, except for the 1-2 weeks leading up to the show when we are doing “full runs.”

-Short Contract Artists are required to attend Tuesday morning Ventana Ballet technique class.
-Short Contract Artists are also highly encouraged to attend other technique classes at ESPA.
+*Short-Term Contract Artists are required to attend Tuesday morning Ventana Ballet Company Class.
+Short-Term Contract Artists are also highly encouraged to attend other technique classes at ESPA.
 For select contracts / productions, Ventana Ballet may be able to subsidize contracted dancers' class fees during the contract period.

-Long Contract Artists are required to attend Tuesday morning Ventana Ballet technique class.
-Long Contract Artists are also required to attend an agreed upon number of technique classes at ESPA, or elsewhere as approved.
-Ventana Ballet will cover the class fees for those classes that Long Contract Artists are required to attend at ESPA.
+*Long-Term Contract Artists are required to attend Tuesday morning Ventana Ballet Company Class.
+Long-Term Contract Artists are also required to attend an agreed upon number of technique classes at ESPA, or elsewhere as approved.
+Ventana Ballet will cover the class fees for those classes that Long Contract Artists are required to attend at ESPA (or other approved location).

 Closing Words from AJ